pingcap/docs/mysql-compatibility.md

 ---
 title: Compatibility with MySQL
-summary: Compares TiDB and MySQL in syntax and features.
+summary: Learn about the compatibility of TiDB with MySQL, and the unsupported and different features.
 category: reference
 aliases: ['/docs/dev/reference/mysql-compatibility/']
 ---